Dragon Quest Monsters: Games

-Dragon Warrior Monsters, the first game in the series, was released in 1998 in Japan and in North America and the PAL region the next year for the Game Boy Color.
+Dragon Warrior Monsters, the first game in the series, was released for the Game Boy Color.
 The Japanese version was called Dragon Quest Monsters.
 It was released with Game Boy Color compatibility despite coming to market before the console itself, but the cartridge was backward-compatible with the original Game Boy as well.
 Its sequel, Dragon Warrior Monsters 2 was also a cross-system Game Boy Color title.
 It released in Japan and North America in 2001.
 There are two versions of the game: Cobi's Journey and Tara's Adventure, titled after the playable character of each version.
 In Japan, these were named Ruka’s Journey and Iru's Adventure, respectively.
 Each version features slight differences, such as monster appearances.
 Both games were developed by TOSE and published by Enix.
 Dragon Quest Monsters 1+2, a remake of these two games with updated graphics and an interface, was released in 2002 in Japan, for the PlayStation.
 The game is compatible with the i-Mode adapter for the PlayStation, allowing players to upload monsters to the i-Mode cellular phone version, Dragon Quest Monsters i.
 The two games were remade on the Japanese Nintendo 3DS on 2012 and 2014, respectively.
 The first remade game was ported to smartphones in 2018 for Japanese market.

 Dragon Quest Monsters: Caravan Heart is the third game in the series, released in Japan in 2003 for the Game Boy Advance.
 Developed by TOSE, the game was the last Dragon Quest game Enix published before merging with Square.
 It features Keifer, a prince from Dragon Warrior VII.

 Dragon Quest Monsters: Joker, for the Nintendo DS, was released in Japan in 2006 and was the first in the series to feature 3D graphics.
 It was brought to North America the next year, and in 2008, was released in the PAL region, making it the second game in the series to do so.
 Initially revealed through the publication Shonen Jump, the game is set around a tournament referred to as the Joker GP.
 It also features Wi-Fi multiplayer play through the Nintendo Wi-Fi Connection service and full 3D movement and battles.
 Unlike the other games in the series, this game has no random battles.
-Dragon Quest Monsters: Joker 2 was released in Japan on April 28, 2010 and in the United States on September 19, 2011, as revealed at E3 2011.
+Dragon Quest Monsters: Joker 2 was released in Japan on April 28, 2010, and in the United States on September 19, 2011, as revealed at E3 2011.
 Dragon Quest Monsters: Joker 3 was only released in Japan on March 24, 2016.

 Two cell phone games, Dragon Quest Monsters: Wanted! and Dragon Quest Monsters: Super Light were released in Japan.

+On December 1, 2023, The Dark Prince was released for the Nintendo Switch.
+Tose returned to develop the game.